The Importance of Stomach Acid

 Prevalence of Low Stomach Acid

-Low stomach acid is more common in older adults because the stomach lining thins with age, and older adults also have a greater incidence of H. pylori infection.ii Studies reporting the prevalence of low stomach acid vary widely, ranging from a low of 10%.
+Low stomach acid is more common in older adults because the stomach lining thins with age.
+Also, older adults also have a greater incidence of H. pylori infection.ii Studies reporting the prevalence of low stomach acid vary widely, ranging from a low of 10%.
 Some studies reported the prevalence of gastritis in elderly patients to be as high as 78.8%.iii,iv

 Acid-Suppressing Drugs

-Millions of people take antacids and acid-suppressing drugs such as H2-blockers and proton pump inhibitors (PPIs) to treat the pain and discomfort associated with indigestion, heartburn, or acid reflux.
+Millions of people take antacids and acid-suppressing drugs such as H2-blockers and proton pump inhibitors (PPIs) to treat the pain associated with stomach and intestinal problems.
 However, stomach pain is often caused by an inflammation in the stomach lining, known as gastritis, which is frequently due to infection with the bacterium known as Helicobacter pylori or H. pylori.
 If stomach pain is caused by H. pylori infection, suppressing the pain with acid-suppressing drugs is the WRONG thing to do because H. pylori thrive in a more alkaline environment.

 It is disturbing that the use of these drugs is increasing.
 In a study that reported trends in prescription drug use in the United States, when the use of PPIs from 1999-2000 was compared with PPI use during 2011-2012, American’s use of PPI drugs in the U.S. nearly doubled, from 3.9% up to 7.8%.v